Vicdiamond/Learnby-quiz-app/README.md

 # Score Dashboard Application

-A dynamic dashboard built with **Next.js**, **React**, **Recharts**, and **Tailwind CSS** that allows users to update scores via a modal.
+A dynamic dashboard built with **Next.js**, , **Recharts**, and **Tailwind CSS** that allows users to update scores via a modal.
 The application dynamically reflects score changes in both a pie chart and a line chart, and provides detailed analysis for the score used.

 ## Overview